Sit with me.

 I lay absolutely still, gazing out the window at the distant lightpost.
 The light wavered and seemed to dance.
 I waited and waited.
-I wondered if I had been absently holding my own hand, and I tried to reposition my hands as they might have been, but I couldn’t figure it out.
+I wondered if I had been absently holding my own hand, and I tried to reposition both hands as they might have been, but I couldn’t figure out how.
 Nothing felt right.

 Daylight slowly crept over the hill.
-The window panes lightened up, while the wooden strips that divided them remained pitch black and distinct.
-The inside of my room began to separate into deep shades of grey, and then lighter, and then I could see all around me, and then I could clearly seen that I was alone.
+The window panes lightened, and the inside of my room began to separate into deep shades of grey, and then lighter shadess, and then I could see all around me, and then I could clearly seen that I was alone.
 Had always been alone.
 I had to have been holding my own hand.

 That’s You, the Holy One who is not there, and that’s me, holding on and doing my best to create comfort.